wp-plugins/custom-banners/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Show more than 5 banners in single banner widget banner select drop down menu.

 = 1.3.2 =
 * Hides output of Caption area if Call to Action and Banner Body are both blank.
 * Replaces semi transparent caption background with PNG instead of raw CSS, for increased compatibility.